Haughley Park: Jerninghams

-The Crawford family
+Crawford family

-William Crawford (1756-1835) bought Haughley Hall in about 1816.
+William Crawford bought Haughley Hall in about 1816.
 He was born in 1756 and in 1780 he married Elizabeth Dorothea Cowley who was the daughter of Reverend Francis Lawrence Cowley.
 At the time of his marriage he lived at St James Westminster.
 The couple lived in London for many years and had five children – two boys and three girls.
 In 1792 Thomas inherited a very large fortune from Jane Calmel who was a spinster and owned a large amount of land in London.

 Her brother Peter Calmel had died two years previously and named "William Crawford" and "Elizabeth Dorothea Crawford" in his will, leaving them annuities.

-When he bought Haughley Hall William Crawford was sixty and he came to the house accompanied by his wife and two unmarried daughters Elizabeth (1786-1861) and Harriet (1794-1858).
+When he bought Haughley Hall William Crawford was sixty and he came to the house accompanied by his wife and two unmarried daughters.
 He made some alterations to the building.
 An engraving of the Hall in 1827 is shown.
 His eldest son Thomas who was to be his heir died in 1830 so his younger son William Henry who had since become a clergyman inherited the estate in 1835 when he died.

 The Reverend William Henry Crawford (1791-1868) lived at the hall with his two unmarried sisters for many years.
 Then in 1853 at the age of 62 he married Laura Taylor the daughter of a clergyman who was 35 years his junior.
-William died in 1868 and left in his will some generous bequests to several charities.
-The Hall was placed on the market in the same year.
+William died in 1868 and the Hall was placed on the market in the same year.
 The sale notice is shown.

-The Pretyman family
+Pretyman family

-Arthur Charles Pretyman (1830-1898) bought Haughley in 1868 and lived there until his death thirty years later.
+Arthur Charles Pretyman bought Haughley in 1868 and lived there until his death thirty years later.
 Arthur was born in 1830 in Winchester.
 His father was Reverend George Thomas Pretyman who was the Chancellor of Lincoln.
 In 1858 he married Mary Baxter who was the heiress of Henry Baxter of Idvies, an estate in Scotland.
 Arthur was a military man and rose to the rank of captain in the 25th Regiment.
 He also did some service in India.